Writing for speech is different from writing for print. Check out these tips for successful live presentations.

 Write an outline, but don’t stop there.
 An outline can be a great tool to help you organize your thoughts, but it’s no substitute for a polished presentation.
 Unless you’re an incredibly gifted speaker with lots of experience, it’s usually better to write out exactly what you’re going to say.
 The professionals—politicians and actors who routinely give speeches—usually script everything, even their jokes and asides.

-Also, if you’re writing for someone else, an outline certainly won’t cut it, especially if he or she isn’t familiar with the material.
-Even though it’s more work, writing a full script will ensure that your speaker gets the information right and gives an engaging talk.
+Also, if you’re writing for someone else, an outline certainly won’t cut it, especially if the person isn’t familiar with the material.
+Even though it’s more work, writing a full script will make sure your speaker gets the information right and gives an engaging talk.

 Tip #6: Be Conversational